InteropIO/dash-example/README.md

 # Overview

 This repository contains examples of how to use the Glue42 Dash library.
 For convenience, the setup is created with pure Python.
-Each example is individually separated in a folder and logically grouped under `/interop`, `/contexts` or `/notifications` folders.
+Each example is individually separated and logically grouped in a folder.

 # Documentation